#EatOutToHelpOut Ends But…

 Mandarin Therapies – Providing a bespoke mobile complementary therapies service including Aromatherapy, Swedish, MLD, Antenatal and Postnatal massages plus many more.
 Last appointment starts at 9.30pm

 Trips to London are something we both enjoy but, even on a low budget, it’s an expensive area.
-With travel costs, accommodation, a few cups of coffee and meals out it’s easy to spend several hundred pounds.
+Travel costs, accommodation, a few cups of coffee and meals out will soon eat up several hundred pounds.
 The point of the exercise is to enjoy our time together and not spend lots of money.
 With that in mind, and with it being my choice of activity in May I’m choosing a walk in the Lincolnshire Wolds.
 We both have walking boots and all the clothing so the only expense will be meals and accommodation.
 I have a plan!

 The Southern Wolds